Disorder-tunable entanglement at infinite temperature: Subsystem fidelity for two families of scars

 where $A=\{a_1,\cdots,a_\alpha,\cdots\}$ and $B=\{b_1,\cdots,b_\beta,\cdots\}$ represent the subsystems $A$ and $B$, respectively.
 Here, $\alpha,\beta=1,\cdots,D_{A,B}$ and $n,n^\prime=1,\cdots,D$ denote the indices of subsystems and the entire system, respectively, and $D,D_{A,B}$ are the dimensions of entire Hilbert space and subspace $A$ and $B$.

 The first scar family can be probed by studying the dynamics of $|\Pi\rangle$, which is constrained to a hypercube subspace with a single particle in each dimer $\{u_k,d_k\}$.
-Then, the dynamics of the reduced density matrix simplifies to
+Then, the dynamics of the reduced density matrix is simplified to

 Thus, the reduced density matrix of the subsystem $A$ for $|\Pi\rangle$ is equivalent to an isolated system of size $N_A$.
 For the subsystem $A=\{k=1\}$, its fidelity is a cosine function with only one peak in its Fourier spectrum.
 As the subsystem size increases, the revival fidelity consists of multiple frequencies in general.
 This result is confirmed by numerical simulations, as shown in Fig~\ref{fig:subsystem1}.